Julppe/wildfire-real-time-segmentation/README.md

 ### Model training

-The training is **unavailable** in this supplementary material due to size limits but the full data will be available at the date of publication.
+The training with full data is currently **unavailable** due to data availability but will be updated later.
 The training code is still provided as a reference and could be adapted for custom data.
+The training can also be tested with the AI For Mankind data.

 To train: